s-shemmee/Python-101/README.md

 ##  <img src="https://media.giphy.com/media/lGhBlBMIN2XsEteTN3/giphy.gif" width="30"/> About Me
 *I'm s-shemmee and I'm a self-taught web developer who shares with you my journey of learning web development and web design from the ground up.
-I will share with you tutorials, case studies, tips, and tricks to help you learn this new skill!*
+I will share with you tutorials, case studies, tips, and tricks to help you learn this skill!*

 ---